mariuste/LCD_Timer_Clock/HW/Findings_PT1.md

 - DFP Audio en pull-down
 - Keepout for programmer backplate
 - Move SWD to clear gear
-- Idle current consumption 5mA at 64 MHz and 4.0mA at 4MHz (higher than expected)
+- Idle current consumption
+  - 5mA at 64 MHz
+  - 4.0mA at 4MHz (higher than expected)
+  - 1.3mA at 1MHz (higher than expected)
 - add 0R to en of IC203 to analyze current